Public libraries briefing and FAQs to promote health information and support

 NHS England, as part of the National Health Literacy Partnership, has developed a suite of resources that aim to enable library staff to support their service users to navigate trusted health information, access and use their NHS account via the NHS app or NHS.uk website, and ultimately improve their health.

-Learning from pilot sites has shown that sign posting to health information through public libraries can be a very effective way of supporting people to manage their health and wellbeing.
-This offer is now available and is being applied in partnership with a third of the public library services in England from October 2024, with a view to rolling out more widely in 2025.
+Learning from initial pilot sites showed that signposting to health information through public libraries can be a very effective way of supporting people to manage their health and wellbeing.

 Key questions and answers